Tutor Handbook

 Confidentiality:

-Remember that the information you have access to, including academic performance and personal contact information (phone numbers, e-mail addresses, etc.) should be kept confidential and used for academic/tutoring purposes only.
-It should not be discussed with others or accessible to others.
+Remember that the information you have access to, including academic performance and personal contact information (phone numbers, email addresses, etc.) should be kept confidential and used for academic/tutoring purposes only.
+It should not be discussed with others or accessible to others

 Student Success Center/Tutoring Area Guidelines: